darkreactions/DRP/setup.md

 To pass the unit tests, the EMAIL_HOST_USER and related settings should be set.

+The chemspider token variable in settings.py should be from your chemspider.com account; note that there is currently a bug in that website, and so you must copy the access token not from the displayed web page but from the HTML source.

 ### Working with south

 South is our library of choice for dealing with database migrations.
 It is already "installed" by the default settings file.